 Coconut flour is made of pure coconut and contains high levels of healthy saturated fats in the form of medium-chain fatty acids (MCFA).
 The flour I used contains 6.9g of protein per 100g which it’s higher than the protein content found in wheat flour.

 Coconut flour is also lower in carbs comparing to traditional grain flours.
 100 g of coconut flour contains 24 g of carbohydrates, much lower when you compare it to wheat flour!
 If you want to reduce your carb intake, coconut flour is definitely worth considering.

 You won’t believe how many pancakes I made in the past few weeks!
 I blame coconut flour..
 I quickly learnt that making pancakes with coconut flour is not easy.
 I tried so many different variations and failed.
 Many times.
 I first tried making thin pancakes, using just coconut flour instead of wheat flour.
 BIG failure.
 You just cannot do it.
 Pancakes just fall apart and crumble.
 It doesn’t work.

 I thought that I could maybe make thin pancakes with coconut flour if I add some other type of flour as well.
 So I used gluten-free oat flour.
 Did it work?
 No!
 But almost..
 It was better than using coconut flour only but still, pancakes were delicate and were falling apart.

-At the end I figured it out.
+In the end, I figured it out.
 I needed to make thick pancakes.
 Duh!
 And yes, mixing oat flour with coconut flour was a good idea.
 I failed at making fluffy pancakes so I decided to go for smaller but thicker pancakes which held their shape and didn’t fall apart once I turned them around in the pan.

 Almond and coconut gluten-free pancakes

-- 8 or more tablespoons of plant-based milk
+- 8 tbsp plant-based milk more if needed

 - Flaked almonds